2012 Welikada prison riot: Reaction and investigation

 The police have defended their actions, saying "By killing the prisoners who were armed, we prevented a much bigger disaster".
 Minister of Rehabilitation and Prison Reforms Chandrasiri Gajadeera announced on 10 November 2012 that he had appointed a three-member committee to investigate the riot.
 A second investigation is to be carried out by Prisons Commissioner General P. W. Kodippili.

 The opposition has described the riot as a massacre and called for a parliamentary select committee to investigate the riot.
 Civil rights groups have also called for an independent investigation.

 The Asian Human Rights Commission has condemned the authorities actions and has called on the government to carry out a "thorough and credible inquiry" into the riot.
 The European Union has urged the authorities to ensure that the investigations into the riot are carried out impartially and speedily.

 Sentences

 In January 2022 the Colombo High Court sentenced the former Superintendent of Magazine Prison Lamahewage Emil Ranjan to death over 33 counts including committing murder, conspiring to commit murder and unlawful assembly.
+But he was not executed and was released from death row in 2024 after successfully appealing the conviction.
 Inspector of Police Neomal Rangajeewa of Police Narcotics Bureau was acquitted and released from all charges.